2018 BBC Sports Personality of the Year Award: BBC Sports Personality Greatest Sporting Moment of the Year

 On 3 December 2018 the nominees for the inaugural Greatest sporting moment of the year were announced.
 The winner was decided by public vote (online only) between the 3 December 2018 at 18.30 GMT and 14 December 2018 at 20.00 GMT.
-It was announced that England netball's last second win over Australia for the Commonwealth games title had been voted sporting moment of the year.
+It was announced that the England national netball team's last second win over Australia for the Commonwealth Games title had been voted sporting moment of the year.